 The Cabinet of Art and Curiosity

-European Cabinets of Art and Curiosity were places of universal learning in the 16th and 17th centuries.
-Cabinets like these featured diverse objects–natural specimens, great works of art, scientific instruments, and exotic curiosities—representing the search for knowledge and illustrating mankind’s place in the universe.
+European Cabinets of Art and Curiosity were places of universal learning in the sixteenth and seventeenth centuries.
+Cabinets like these featured diverse objects–natural specimens (naturalia), great works of art (artificialia), scientific instruments (scientifica), and exotic curiosities (exotica)—representing the search for knowledge and illustrating humankind’s place in the universe.
 They were the museums of their time, offering visitors first-hand knowledge of the far-away world through objects they could see with their own eyes, and touch with their own hands.

-The Wadsworth Atheneum’s Cabinet of Art and Curiosity holds over 200 awe-inspiring objects.
-You can see some of them by clicking the thumbnail images below, or further your exploration by browsing the complete set of digital object labels.
+See some of the objects by clicking the thumbnail images below, or explore by browsing the complete set of digital object labels.